Y3K Tutor In Your Home

 Movie theaters around the country are now welcoming Asperger’s and autistic customers.
 Traditionally movie theaters can be over-stimulating and confining for people with Asperger’s and autism.
 These Asperger’s and autism inviting movie theaters schedule monthly sensory-friendly movie showings.
 During these showings the lights stay on and the sound stays low.

-Filed Under: Articles Tagged With: accommodations, anxiety, Asperger's, Autism, behavior, brain, developmental delays, disabilities, processing, special education, support systems
+Filed Under: Articles Tagged With: accommodations, anxiety, Autism, behavior, brain, developmental delays, disabilities, processing, special education, support systems

 • 1